dmachard/extensiveautomation-server/README.md

         API key: admin
         API secret: 6977aa6a443bd3a6033ebb52557cf90d24c79857

-### Run task from sample
+### Schedule a task

-Tasks samples are available in the default data storage <projectpath_install>/var/tests/1/
+Make a POST on `/tasks/schedule` to execute create a task witch will execute your actions or workflows.

-Curl command:
+Copy/Paste the following curl command:

         curl  --user admin:6977aa6a443bd3a6033ebb52557cf90d24c79857 \
               -d '{"project-id": 1,"test-extension": "yml", "test-name": "helloworld",